First day of sale: 05.06.2020

 A Novel, ca. 180 pp.

-Rights sold to: Siruela (Spanish World);
+Rights to previous titles sold to: Kaktus Books (Dutch), Ediciones Siruela (Spanish World)

 Petra Hartlieb, born in Munich in 1967, grew up in Upper Austria.
 She studied psychology and history and subsequently worked as a press officer and literary critic in Vienna and Hamburg.
 In 2004, she took over a traditional bookshop in Vienna’s Währing district, now called Hartlieb’s Books.
 This is the story she tells in her book ‘Meine wundervolle Buchhandlung’ (My Wonderful Bookshop), published in 2014 by DuMont.
 The same bookshop plays a central role in her novels ‘Wenn es Frühling wird in Wien’ (When Spring Comes to Vienna), and "Sommer in Wien" (Summer in Vienna).